eclipsefp/eclipsefp.github.com/install.md

 <p>For some of the features to be available you need to install several additional Haskell programs.
 To be more concrete:
 <ul>
 <li>You need to install <a href="http://www.haskell.org/hoogle/">Hoogle</a>, to search functions or types in your installed packages.
 To get it, run <code>cabal install hoogle</code> in a console.
-The next time EclipseFP starts, it will detect and configure it for use.</li>
+The next time EclipseFP starts, it will detect and configure it for use.
+On Windows, you may need to install some other binaries for hoogle to work: <a href="http://gnuwin32.sourceforge.net/packages/wget.htm">wget</a>, <a href="http://gnuwin32.sourceforge.net/packages/gzip.htm">gzip</a> and <a href="http://gnuwin32.sourceforge.net/packages/gtar.htm">tar</a>.</li>
 <li>If you want <a href="http://community.haskell.org/~ndm/hlint/">HLint</a> to give suggestions for improving your code, install it running
 <code>cabal install hlint</code>.</li>
 <li>EclipseFP can run unit tests created with <a href="http://batterseapower.github.com/test-framework/">Test-framework</a>.
 You can install it running